ahgamut/rust-ape-example/README.md

 shell script that does the linking with the expected flags.
 I have not tried this method.

-> a previous attempt at a Rust APE was done without using the `std` crate.
-You can view that in the [`without-std` branch of this repo][without-std-branch].

 ## Building a Rust APE with the `std` crate

 1. Download the Cosmopolitan Libc [amalgamation][amalg-download] into the `libcosmo` folder: